bsafdi/DMCat/README.md

 ## Extending and Modifying this Catalog

 `DMCat` is meant to be a living catalog.
 If you feel there is an error in `DMCat`, an entry can be updated with a more precise value, or new groups can be added to the catalog, we encourage you to do so!
-Please then add your name to the `contributors.txt` list, along with a brief description of your contribution and a link to any relevant publication, so that your contribution may be properly acknowledged.
+Please do this via a `Pull request`.
+Then, add your name to the `contributors.txt` list, along with a brief description of your contribution and a link to any relevant publication, so that your contribution may be properly acknowledged.

 ## Loading the Catalog